 Tour price does not include:

-Airfare to London and from Paris
+Airfare to and from Paris

-Meals apart from breakfast, except at the Manoir
+Meals apart from breakfast.

+Hotels mentioned in the itinerary are subject to availability and others of similar quality may be substituted.
 This itinerary has been prepared with the assistance of Ian Jane at Bentleigh Travel who will be making all tour bookings.

 BENTLEIGH TRAVEL CENTRE